runtimeverification/k/tutorial/1_k/1_lambda/lesson_7/README.md

 using `letrec` would be captured by the `lambda $x` declaration in the definition of `letrec`.

-Using letrec, we can now write the factorial program as elegantly as it can be written in a functional language:
+Using `letrec`, we can now write the factorial program as elegantly as it can be written in a functional language:

     letrec f x = if x <= 1 then 1 else (x * (f (x + -1)))
     in (f 10)

-In the next lesson we will discuss an alternative definition of letrec, based on another binder, `mu`, specifically designed to define fixed points.
+In the next lesson we will discuss an alternative definition of `letrec`, based on another binder, `mu`, specifically designed to define fixed points.